 The principal activity of the Company is investment holding.
-The Group is primarily engaged in the provision of television service; radio services; film library licensing; content creation, aggregation and distribution; talent management; multimedia interactive services; digital media and home shopping.
+The Group is primarily engaged in the provision of television service; radio services; film library licensing; content creation, aggregation and distribution; talent management; multimedia interactive services and digital media.
 The principal activities of the subsidiaries are as disclosed in Note 15 to the financial statements.